deepakkashyap3013/Reminder-Buddy/README.md

 # Reminder-Buddy
-This is a reminder app which memorizes things for you that are likely to be forgotten .
+This is a reminder app which memorizes things for you that are likely to be forgotten.

 ## Here is the URL to view the app
 https://reminder-buddy-reactjs.netlify.app